 This half-day symposium, jointly presented by the Centre for Values, Ethics and the Law in Medicine and the Centre for Health Governance, Law and Ethics, University of Sydney, is devoted to the discussion of the complex problems that arise when the law of homicide is applied to end-of-life-care.
 This seminar is essential for health care professionals and lawyers working in the end-of-life context.

-The venue is the Medical Foundation Building Auditorium, 92-94 Parramatta Road, Camperdown.
-RSVP
+Venue: Medical Foundation Building Auditorium, 92-94 Parramatta Road, Camperdown.

 “Melbourne psychiatrist Sidney Bloch returns to South Africa, the country of his birth, with his teenage son.
 Sid has been plagued by guilt for “not doing enough” when segregation was introduced during the apartheid era more than 40 years ago.
 Now he’s in search of forgiveness.
 As a young medical student Sid Bloch sat with black South Africans on the ‘wrong side of the bus’ when segregation was introduced, but his protest was short-lived and his guilt over his inactivity is compounded by his heritage: he's the son of Lithuanian-Jews persecuted by the Nazis.
 More than 40 years later he reunites with his South African fellow students, and meets political activists and ex-prisoners including a hero of the freedom movement Albie Sachs.
 These encounters challenge and help him to make peace with his own conscience.”
 ABC Compass